camtrees/camtrees.github.io/changelog/index.md

 ##### CAMTREES Database Website
 - Add ChangeLog entries (what you see here) that only existed in the previous Excel system and the early SQL system.
 Now, all ChangeLog entries will be maintained in this website.
-- Make ToDO Task List much more readable by making most ToDo items a collapsible entry.
+- Make ToDO Task List much more readable by placing most ToDo items inside a collapsible entry.
   Thus, the ToDO details will be hidden unless expanded by the user.
+Thus, numbering ToDo items is no longer necessary.

 ## 2026-05-25
 ##### SQL Views
-- Moved the 'gis_map_view' column in the 'cam_sites' and 'cam_trees' SQL views to the first column so as to make it easier to select Sites or Trees for viewing on a map
+- Moved the 'gis_map_view' column in the 'cam_sites' and 'cam_trees' SQL views to the first column so it's easier to select Sites or Trees for viewing on a map

 ##### CAMTREES Database Website
 - Created favicon's for both browsers and Apple specific devices